TaitoUnited/taito-cli/docs/manual/03-usage.md

 #### Project references

 You can execute project specific commands also outside the project directory with the `-p` option, for example `taito -p my-project open logs:prod`.
-This works only if you have configured `git_organization` setting in you personal or organizational `taito-config.sh` file.
+The command reads the `taito-config.sh` file directly from remote git repository, and therefore the git repository need not be cloned to your local disk.
+The `-p` options works only if you have configured `git_organization` setting in you personal or organizational `taito-config.sh` file.

 #### Running shell commands

 You can easily run any shell command inside the taito-cli container, for example: `taito -- kubectl get pods --namespace my-project-dev`.
 You can also start an interactive shell inside the container: `taito --shell`.
 Thus, you never need to install any infrastructure specific tools on your own operating system.
-If you need some tools that taito-cli container doesn't provide by default, use Docker Hub to build a custom image that is dependent on one of the taito-cli images, or make a request for adding the tool to the original taito-cli image. --> TODO: `~/.taito/install.sh`
+If you need some tools that taito-cli container doesn't provide by default, see [customizing taito-cli](#customizing-taito-cli).

 #### Setting current context for shell commands